kalliope-project/kalliope/Docs/brain/brain.md

 ```

 Neurons are modules that will be executed when the input action is triggered.
-Some neuron need parameters that can be passed as argument following the syntax bellow:
+Some neurons need parameters that can be passed as argument following the syntax bellow:
 ```
 neurons:
     - neuron_name:
         parameter1: "value1"
         parameter2: "value2"
 ```
+Not here that parameters are indented this one tabulation.

-In this example, the neuron say will make Jarvis speak out loud the phrase in parameter **message**.
+In this example, the neuron called "say" will make Jarvis speak out loud the phrase in parameter **message**.

 The last part, called **when** is a list of input action.
 This last works exactly the same way as neurons.
 You must place here at least one action.
 ```